okhryapina/CalendarManual/Android/User_manual.md

 * open the device Calendar
 * open Settings
 * open "Manage calendars"
-* uncheck and check this calendar
+* uncheck and check your calendar
-* back to the calendar
+* go back to the calendar

 ![gif](ezgif4.com-video-to-gif.gif)